-- ∽ "Do the suggested homework, they help a lot and generally the questions are taken from the suggested homework.
-Unfortunately I never did the suggested homework and regret not doing it because I believe that it would have helped me greatly throughout the year." - $\succ$ "If I had to do it again, I would take full advantage of the revision system and be sure to get off to an early start and fulfill as many requirements on the grading sheet as soon as possible, instead of trying to pick up slack at the end. - ≻ "Expectations were very clear and the grading system definitely reduced stress.
-Sometimes it was difficult to figure out how I was doing in the class, but I loved having the opportunity to do revisions." - ∽ "If I could give any advice to future students, it would be to take full advantage of the revision system.
+- → "Do the suggested homework, they help a lot and generally the questions are taken from the suggested homework.
+Unfortunately I never did the suggested homework and regret not doing it because I believe that it would have helped me greatly throughout the year." - > "If I had to do it again, I would take full advantage of the revision system and be sure to get off to an early start and fulfill as many requirements on the grading sheet as soon as possible, instead of trying to pick up slack at the end." - → "If I could give any advice to future students, it would be to take full advantage of the revision system.
 It's there to help you and can only help improve your grade.
 Additionally, I'd tell them to be sure to gain as many tokens as possible in the beginning of the semester and be sure to begin revising problems very early on if you need to.
-The coursework only gets harder, and its much easier to revise a problem about something you already know than something you're struggling with." - $\succ$ "I think the revision process in general favors students who try and put effort to learn the material because they soon realize this method actually works to help you retain material.
-However, I do feel as though for some students it can be a deceiving trap to be lazy and rely on revision for the first half of the semester until they realize there are only a finite amount of tokens." - ≻ "For future students my advice is to DO THE EXTRA PRACTICE PROBLEMS.
-This is for obvious reasons, but I did not take full advantage of this like I should have."
+The coursework only gets harder, and its much easier to revise a problem about something you already know than something you're struggling with." - > "I think the revision process in general favors students who try and put effort to learn the material because they soon realize this method actually works to help you retain material.
+However, I do feel as though for some students it can be a deceiving trap to be lazy and rely on revision for the first half of the semester until they realize there are only a finite amount of tokens."

-$\succ$ "My first piece of advice to a student who will take this class in the future will be to do the corrections whenever possible.
+- ≻ "For future students my advice is to DO THE EXTRA PRACTICE PROBLEMS.
+This is for obvious reasons, but I did not take full advantage of this like I should have." - ≻ "My first piece of advice to a student who will take this class in the future will be to do the corrections whenever possible.
 I do feel that taking a second chance at an assignment, particularly homework and quizzes, helped me to relearn what I may have misunderstood, as well as getting an overall clearer understanding of the material."